EnderCommunity/Murmur/README.md

 - *By starting the `Mur.exe` executable and typing in the path of the desired file.*

+## Compiler output

+As of now, the compiler will output 3 files: `.log`, `.tmp`, and `.lxic`.

+- The `.log` file contains logs from the compiler.
+- The `.tmp` file contains the output of the preprocessor.
+- The `.lxic` file contains the output of the lexer.

+Also, in case of an error, the compiler will exit with an error-specific code.

+*We'll work on an error code system soon...*

 ## Syntax and Functions

 ***Empty, check the provided `.mur` files for now!***